Emergency Procedures: Earthquakes (Word)

 Hot Work

 Hot work operations can be dangerous, especially in areas where flammable or combustible materials are present.
 According to the National Fire Protection Association (NFPA), U.S. fire departments respond to more than 4,000 structure fires per year involving hot work.
 These fires cause hundreds of injuries and millions of dollars in direct property damage per year.
-EH&S provides resources to ensure that hot work operations are done in the safest manner possible.
+Environmental Health and Safety (EH&S) provides resources to ensure that hot work operations are done in the safest manner possible.